loicbachetta06-8/Code-8/README.md

 ### ⚖️ License

-This work is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+This code is released under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+Commercial use is prohibited without explicit permission.
+See the [LICENSE](LICENSE) file for details.

 ### 🤝 Contributing